dauer/groovy-openrewrite-playground/README.md

     @@ -1,4 +1,4 @@ dk.workbench.openrewrite.groovy
     -package dk.workbench.playground
     +package dk.workbench.openrewrite.playground

     class Pair {

 The `6.28.0` version of the plugin uses OpenRewrite [8.41.0](https://github.com/openrewrite/rewrite/releases/tag/v8.41.0) which includes this
-Support "Groovy declared constructors" [#4706](https://github.com/openrewrite/rewrite/pull/4706) patch that fixes this issue " Groovy parser fails to parse constructor declarations" [#4704](https://github.com/openrewrite/rewrite/issues/4704).
+"Support Groovy declared constructors" [#4706](https://github.com/openrewrite/rewrite/pull/4706) patch that fixes this issue "Groovy parser fails to parse constructor declarations" [#4704](https://github.com/openrewrite/rewrite/issues/4704).

 But as far as I can see it introduces a new issue: OpenRewrite can no longer parse classes with constructors...